MM2-0/Kvaesitso/readme.md

 ## Installation

-### Using a F-Droid client and the official repo
+### Using an F-Droid client and the official repo

 The preferred way of installation is using the [F-Droid](https://f-droid.org) application.
 That way you will always be notified about updates.
 Kvaesitso is available in the official F-Droid repository (see below), but all features depending on non-foss external APIs were removed.
-Instead there is a [repository](https://github.com/MM2-0/fdroid) for all of MM20's apps.
+For official, feature-complete builds, there is a [repository](https://github.com/MM2-0/fdroid) for all of MM20's apps.
 Just scan the code below or open the link on your phone:

 ![qr code](https://raw.githubusercontent.com/MM2-0/fdroid/main/qrcode.png)